AgustinHDS/home/README.md

 This is just a webpage that introduces me showing my capabilities.
 For now it's only a frontend work since github pages doesn't allow me to upload node files.
 So i will be working in the backend for this page with node before the deploy using other host

+Be aware that my web may contain errors in production
 ----------------------------------------------------------------------------------------------------------------------------
 Known issues/changes to make:

-- issue with the production environment.
+- issue in the production environment.
 Some elements like "projects, flexTop, flexRight" in makeFeaturesResponsive() aren't finded due to async time.
 This only happens in production environment.
   file: features.js in the makeFeaturesResponsive() function.
   This bug was solved with location.reload() until i find a better solution.
 It seems that the element only aren't finded when the user visits the webpage for the very first time.